uikit/uikit-site/docs/pages/javascript.md

 **Note** Components often trigger events with the same name (e.g. 'show').
 Usually events [bubble through the DOM](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#Event_bubbling_and_capture).
 Check the event target, to ensure the event was triggered by the desired component.

-Binding action to event listeners returns function.
-If you wanna remove those actions from event, just execute returned function/
+Binding an action to event listeners returns a function.
+If you wantt to remove those actions from the event, just execute teh returned function.

 ```js
 let action_unbind = UIkit.util.on('#offcanvas', 'show', function () {